SuHui03/guanchengWan.github.io/_pages/about.md

 <!-- My curriculum vitae (**CV**) can be downloaded [here](https://github.com/GuanchengWan/guanchengWan.github.io/raw/master/docs/GuanchengWan_cv.pdf).  -->

 # 🔎 Research
+"All things are interconnected, this is the essence of nature."

-I am enthusiastic about immersing myself in the field of artificial intelligence, particularly focusing on geometric data.
+I am enthusiastic about modeling relationship of these connections, particularly focusing on <u>geometric data</u>.
 Currently, my research interests revolve around three primary areas:

 a) AI for Science:
 - Biotechnology (*e.g.*, Omics)